runestro/rs-525icons/README.md

 Shortcode syntax: [ico iname=""] Notice!
 Write "twitter" if you want "ico-twitter". eg. [ico iname="twitter"]

-Generated HTML will be:
-<i class="ux ico-twitter"></i> - which is the code needed to show the icon on the page.

 You may include following optional parameters, which adds inline styles to the HTML code:

 [ico isize="?" iborder="?" ibordercol="?" iradius="?" ipadding="?" imargin="?" icolor="?" ibg="?" ivalign="?"]